yangyan22/STREAM/README.md

 # Datasets
-you can download the MIMIC-CXR dataset from https://physionet.org/content/mimic-cxr-jpg/2.0.0/ with your account being "credentialed". you can download the IU X-Ray dataset from https://openi.nlm.nih.gov/
+Please download the MIMIC-CXR dataset from https://physionet.org/content/mimic-cxr-jpg/2.0.0/ with your account being "credentialed".
+Please download the IU X-Ray dataset from https://openi.nlm.nih.gov/

 # Environment and Installation
 Python = 3.10.13 and torch = 2.1.1+cu118